thinkjk/touchscreen-control-stepmania/README.md

 License
 -------

-This project is open source, licensed under the [MIT License](https://chat.openai.com/c/LICENSE).
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 <!-- CONTACT -->